SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

 One option is to paste in the values for the three settings from the steps earlier in this article, but the disadvantage with this approach is that if they ever need to be changed, the web.config will need to be manually updated and redeployed to the Azure website.

-Another option is to simply clear these settings (leave the settings keys in place, just set the **value=""** attribute to an empty string) and instead define them in the Azure website settings through the **Azure Management Portal**.
+Another option is to simply clear these settings (leave the settings keys in place, just set the **value=""** attribute to an empty string) and instead define them in the Azure website settings through the Azure portal.
 This approach means that the settings can be changed without updating the codebase.
 To do this:

-1. Sign in to the **Azure Management Portal** (https://manage.windowsazure.com) and go to the Azure website created in the previous steps.
+1. Sign in to the [Azure portal](https://ms.portal.azure.com) and go to the Azure website created in the previous steps.

 2. On the Azure website dashboard page, select **CONFIGURE** in the top navigation menu, and then scroll down to the **add-in settings** section.

 3. Add three new add-in settings by using the same setting names from the web.config file.
 Use the values obtained in the previous steps for **ClientId**, **ClientSecret**, and **SqlAzureConnectionString**.

-Make sure that the Azure SQL Database connection string is correct and valid because, when the connection string is exposed through the **Azure Management Portal** and Visual Studio, the password attribute is replaced with a mask.
+Make sure that the Azure SQL Database connection string is correct and valid because, when the connection string is exposed through the Azure portal and Visual Studio, the password attribute is replaced with a mask.
 The masked password in the connection string should be changed to use the correct password defined when creating the sign-in for the Azure SQL Database.

 ### To deploy the remote web application to the Azure website